nxskok/pasias/docs/07-sign-mood-median.md

 ##     B     7    1
 ```

 We know how many students were in each group: 10 in group A and 8 in
 B. So the row totals are fixed.
 What about the columns?
 These are
 whether each observation was above or below the overall median.
 There
 were 18 observations altogether, so there *must* be 9 above and 9
-below.\endnote{Except in the case of the previous problem, where there
+below.
-were multiple observations equal to the overall median.
-Which we
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">Except in the case of the previous problem, where there were multiple observations equal to the overall median.
+Which we ignore for the moment.</span>
-ignore for the moment.} So the column totals are fixed as well.
+So the column totals are fixed as well.
 All
 totals fixed, so we should be using Yates's correction.
 I didn't,
 because I wanted to keep things simple, but I should have done.